benkehoe/aws-export-credentials/README.md

 One downside to this approach is that it doesn't yet work with AWS SSO credentials.
-For that, use [aws-sso-credential-process](https://github.com/benkehoe/aws-sso-credential-process) to enable the SDKs to get credentials AWS SSO.
+For that, use [aws-sso-credential-process](https://github.com/benkehoe/aws-sso-credential-process) to enable the SDKs to get credentials from AWS SSO.
 If your tools still don't pick up the credentials, you can add this on top, for example with `--exec`.

 ## Quickstart